saleor/saleor-docs/docs/api-process/product.md

 The `products` query gives the ability to filter the results.
 To do that, use the optional `filter` argument.
 Some of the filters that are available here are:

-- `search` - Search for products by name or description.
+- `search` - Search for products by name or description

 - `isPublished` - Filter only published or unpublished products.
-Note: only staff users with proper permissions can see the unpublished products.
+Note: only staff users with proper permissions can see the unpublished products

-- `price` - Filter by the product's price.
+- `price` - Filter by the product's price

 Here is an example query that looks for products that contain the term "cushion" in their titles or descriptions: